 Another treatment to Be Aware of are antidepressants.
 Antidepressants should be avoided.
 They have many short and long term side effects such as weight gain, decreased libido, risk of suicide and violence just to name a few.
 Get your hormones in check by protecting progesterone.
 Your doctor may prescribe a medication that causes the ovaries to stop producing estrogen, so that ovulation stops.
 Decreasing estrogen levels will allow for the balance of hormones.
 This is usually reserved for very severe symptoms, or when other medications fails.

 I would suggest naturally decreasing estrogen in your body.
-Here are some ways to balance your hormones:
+Here are some ways to balance your hormones and decrease pain causing inflammation:

 -Take Maca.
 Maca is a Peruvian vegetable rich in minerals and phytonutrients.
 This root vegetable helps support the body's ability to produce and balance hormones as well as decrease the effects of stress hormones such as cortisol.
-For an easy and delicious way to get Maca in your diet, try this Organic Plant-Based Protein.
-It contains Maca and other ingredients to balance hormones and decrease inflammation such as chlorella, spirulina and acai berries.
-Use My Promo Code: DRSUZHEALS for 10% Off Your Initial Order and DRSUZHEALS5 for 5% Off All Additional Orders at www.getyuve.com.
+Click here --> for Gaia Maca Powder.

 In order to continue bringing you quality content, your support is greatly appreciated!